 - 1 tablespoon ghee or coconut oil (butter can also be used)

 - 850-900 g / 2 lb grass-fed ground beef/beef mince

 - 2 medium carrots, peeled and finely diced

 - 1 star anise (optional)

 - 2 dry bay leaves

-- 1 tbsp Tamari wheat free soy sauce (optional)
+- 1 tablespoon tamari wheat-free soy sauce or coconut aminos (optional)